OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 The next step is to disable the Omega's WiFi connection capabilities.
 By this, we mean the **ability to connect to other WiFi networks**, as it will be using the Ethernet Expansion to access the Internet instead.

->We're going to be restarting the WiFi on the Omega a few times, so this will break any SSH connections each time.
+>We're going to be restarting the WiFi on the Omega a few times, breaking any SSH connections in the process.
 To avoid this, you can try using a serial connection with your Omega.
 For more information, please refer to this [guide on connecting to your Omega.](#connecting-to-the-omega-terminal)

-On the Omega's command line, enter the following commands to disable the Omega's WiFi connection:
+On the Omega's command line, enter the following commands:

 ```
 uci set wireless.@wifi-iface[0].ApCliEnable=0